Course goals and content

 After completion of this course, the participant will have reached the following competences:

-- The participant can apply clinical reasoning principles and algorithms for the functional clinical examination of the shoulder girdle
+- The participant can apply clinical reasoning principles and perform specific analytical measurements (ROM, isometric strength, pectoralis minor length, scapular position) as an add-on to clinical examination of the shoulder girdle

-- The participant can apply clinical reasoning principles and algorithms for the treatment of the most common shoulder pathologies
+- The participant can apply clinical reasoning principles and algorithms for the treatment of scapular dysfunction, biceps related disorders, and the conservative approach of degenerative rotator cuff tears (upgrade of content level 1)

-- The participant can conceptualize, organize, perform, critically reflect, and remediate a progressive treatment program for the patient with shoulder pain
+- The participant can conceptualise, organise, perform, critically reflect, and remediate a progressive treatment program for the patient with shoulder pain

 - The participant performs all skills and exercises, comprised in the course, during the practical sessions of the course